← The archive Dispatch

 What the contractors told me

-The Baubiber team of professionals — the platform is built to serve both sides
+The Baubiber team of professionals.
+The platform is built to serve both sides

-The Baubiber team of professionals — the platform is built to serve both sides
+The Baubiber team of professionals.
+The platform is built to serve both sides

 I started talking to contractors.
 Plumbers, electricians, architects, project managers.
 Anyone who’d give me 20 minutes.
 The same story came back over and over: